allenrobel/nd-api-to-gui/README.md

 ## api_to_gui.py

-Passing one of the above template names into api_to_gui.py returns information about the parameters in that template that are most useful for our purposes.
+Passing one of the above template names into api_to_gui.py using the `--template-name` argument returns information about the parameters in that template that are most useful for our purposes.

+Note, to save your fingers `--template-name` can be shortened to e.g.
+`--template`, `--te`, `--t`, etc, and will still work.

 ```bash
 cd $HOME/repos/nd-api-to-gui